Bosch CEO: chip supply could remain tight until 2022

 “There are difficult months ahead of us, and the situation could remain tense until 2022,” Volkmar Denner told the paper, marking the latest sector heavyweight to warn of a prolonged shortage of chips.

-Volkswagen (VOWG_p.DE) boss Herbert Diess earlier this month said Europe's top carmaker was in "crisis mode" over an ongoing lack of badly needed automotive chips, adding the impact of the shortage would intensify and hit profits in the second quarter. read more
+Volkswagen boss Herbert Diess earlier this month said Europe’s top carmaker was in “crisis mode” over an ongoing lack of badly needed automotive chips, adding the impact of the shortage would intensify and hit profits in the second quarter.

 Our Standards: The Thomson Reuters Trust Principles.